-A search analyst in AJ Park’s Auckland life sciences team, Jason performs a variety of watching and freedom-to-operate searches and provides summary reports.
-His area of expertise is in biological sciences – genetics, molecular biology and biochemistry.
+An associate in AJ Park’s Auckland life sciences team, Jason provides advice on patentability and freedom-to-operate, and prepares, files and prosecutes patent applications in Australia, New Zealand, and internationally.
+His area of expertise is in biological sciences — genetics, molecular biology, and biochemistry.

 Jason grew up in Warkworth and moved to Dunedin to study genetics at Otago University.
 He subsequently worked as a structural biology research technician at the University of Auckland.
 Jason then took the opportunity to complete a PhD investigating a protein complex from a New Zealand soil bacterium that kills insect pests.
 He made several important discoveries during his research and had his work published in highly regarded scientific journals.

 One of Jason’s proudest achievements, this work resulted in a patent and, serendipitously, his first involvement with AJ Park, which assisted in the patent application process.
 Having met AJ Park staff members with scientific or engineering backgrounds, Jason realised intellectual property law might be a potential career for him.